spacegraphcats/spacegraphcats/doc/developing-spacegraphcats.md

 ![](https://i.imgur.com/HQ21aM1.png)

+The spacegraphcats command line interface uses the [click API](https://click.palletsprojects.com/).
+This also allows any snakemake flag to be added to the spacegraphcats CLI (e.g. `--unlock`).

 ## spacegraphcats files and what scripts produce them

 * the `dory_k21_r1/` directory contains the various files of the catlas constructed by spacegraphcats: